laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

 (see *Optional parameters* below).

-- Recombine the filtered periodic component with the smooth component to generate the filtered map.
+- Recombine the filtered periodic component with the smooth component to generate the filtered image.

 - A light gaussian filtering using a 3x3 kernel (blurring) is applied to the filtered result to remove any remaining high frequency noise.